timjrobinson/beforecb/README.md

 Arguments:

 - `options` - *Optional* - An object with any of the following options:
-    - async - the last argument to beforeCbFunction will be a callback and your original callback will only be called once this is called
+    - async - the first argument to beforeCbFunction will be a callback and your original callback will only be called once this is called
     - allArgs - arguments to the original function are passed as an array to the first argument of beforeCbFunction
 - `original` - The function you want to wrap.
 - `beforeCbFunction` - A function to call just before the wrapped functions callback.